ParthShitole/BITSCTF-2023/Messed Up/README.md

 ## Solution

-We are given a file which appears to be a pdf file by looking at its extension but it cannot be opened directly.So to determine the file type we use the file command
+We are given a file which appears to be a pdf file by looking at its extension but it cannot be opened directly,So to determine the file type we use the file command.

 ```
 ┌──(kali㉿kali-raspberry-pi)-[~/Desktop/Bitskrieg/BITSCTF 2023/MessedUp]